The average realtor commission in Nevada is 5.80%, which equates to a typical realtor fee of $24,278 for home sellers in the state.

 - Listing a home involves risk – Realtors pay upfront for marketing costs (e.g. professional photos, advertising, staging, etc.) and only get paid when your home sells.

 - Finding clients can be hard and costly – Real estate agents spend time and money generating new business, an expense that’s often passed along to home sellers.

-Some real estate companies — like our friends at Clever — aim to make agents’ jobs easier so that they’re able to charge lower rates without sacrificing any hands-on service.
-By matching home sellers directly with realtors, Clever is able to reduce the cost of acquiring clients and negotiate lower realtor fees.
+Some real estate companies aim to make agents’ jobs easier so that they’re able to charge lower rates without sacrificing any hands-on service.
+By matching home sellers directly with realtors, these brokers are able to reduce the cost of acquiring clients and negotiate lower realtor fees.

-Sellers who work with Clever get agent matches from well-known brokerages like Century 21 and Berkshire Hathaway — and pay just a 1.5% listing fee when their home sells!
+Sellers who work with low-commission brokers like those we’ve partnered with get agent matches from well-known brokerages like Century 21 and Berkshire Hathaway — and pay just a 1.5% listing fee when their home sells!

 How much do realtor fees in Nevada cost?

 Realtor fees in Nevada typically cost around 5.80% in total.
 This includes both the listing fee and buyer’s agent fee.